sumanthk94/Rain_Gauge_Design/README.md

 # Rain_Gauge_Network_Design
-Daat to run the step 1 code is needed, it hasn't published yet
+Data is needed to run the code in step 1 of proposed algorithm.
+To run the ML models please install
+              torch,
+              botorch,
+              gpytorch. and for post processing files
+              numpy, pandas, matplotlib